MarkFlow

 Hyperlinks export as [text](url), with Notion favoring absolute paths for stability.
 Advise absolute over relative to prevent breaks in Word.
 Multimedia like audio embeds become hyperlinks; for "clean word document from notion," strip unsupported media or convert to static thumbnails.

 In marketing workflows, relative paths in internal Notion links resolve poorly—always audit with Word's "Check Links" tool.
-Examples from e-learning modules show 15% fewer errors when preprocessing paths, yielding polished outputs.
+Preprocessing paths before conversion helps avoid broken links in the final document.

 Advanced Techniques and Troubleshooting for Optimal Results